puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

   }
 {% endhighlight %}

-First, we declare a `apache::vhost` resource type, and pass along values from our class parameters to its `port` and `docroot` attributes.
+First, we declare an `apache::vhost` resource type, and pass along values from our class parameters to its `port` and `docroot` attributes.

 As in the above example, class definitions give you a concise way to group other classes and resource declarations into re-usable blocks of Puppet code.
 You can then selectively assign these classes to different machines across your Puppetized network in order to easily configure those machines to fulfill the defined function.
 Now that the `lvmguide` class is defined, enabling the Quest Guide website on other machines would be as easy as assigning that class in the PE Console.

 ## Review

 We learned about classes, and how to define them.
 We also learned two way to invoke classes - using the `include` keyword, and declaring classes using a syntax similar to resource declarations.
-Classes are whole lot more useful once we understand what modules are, and we will learn about Modules in the next quest.
+Classes are a whole lot more useful once we understand what modules are, and we will learn about modules in the next quest.